torchnyu/blog/_drafts/2021-01-02-negotiation-a-quick-primer.md

 have to offer an alternative.
 Hiring is such a pain that recruiters will give you more money just to avoid the possibility of recruiting another person.

+- Make the call

+After a couple back and forths, you should decide whether to accept the offer or not.
+While the point of negotiation is to optimize your compensation, you shouldn't let that take over your actual decision.
+Sometimes in the process of negotiating, I convince myself that the offer is totally unreasonable and that I am entitled to a higher comp.
+That can be a good mental technique for staying firm while negotiating, but it's not a healthy mindset long term.
+You're still likely making far more than the average college grad.

+I've accepted a lower offer before because I knew that the company would provide a better tech fit and really cool opportunities.
+Sure, sometimes I wonder about the money, but the enjoyment and learning I've gotten from my work has far outweighed the money.

+I won't say that money doesn't matter.
+It does.
+But it's only one aspect in a much more nuanced discussion of how you plan on spending 40 hours a week.